Frequently Asked Questions

 All cancellations must be made in writing and sent to info@ultimatehikes.co.nz or Ultimate Hikes Reservations, PO Box 259 Queenstown NZ, 9348.

-- Outside 90 days from the date of walk departure: NZ$100 per person;
+• Outside 90 days from date of walk departure: NZ$100 per person;

-- Within 21 days of the date of walk departure: 100% of full fare
+• Within 30 days of date of walk departure: 100% of full fare.

 See Terms and Conditions for more information